dask/dask/docs/source/frame-design.rst

 *  A dask graph
 *  A name
-*  A blockdims tuple like ``((8, 8, 8, 8), (5, 5, 5))`` to encode dimension, shape, and blockshape.
+*  A chunks tuple like ``((8, 8, 8, 8), (5, 5, 5))`` to encode dimension, shape, and blockshape.

-That ``blockdims`` is sufficient metadata to make dask.array closed under NumPy operations is key to its success.
+That ``chunks`` is sufficient metadata to make dask.array closed under NumPy operations is key to its success.
 What is the equivalent set of metadata for frames?

 DataFrame Metadata